-If Your Team Rated You Like a Guest Rates a Hotel… How Many Stars Would You Get?
+If Your Team Rated You Like a Hotel Guest — How Many Stars?

 A Leadership Perspective on Engagement, Feedback, and Elevating the Employee Experience in Healthcare and Hospitality